High liver enzymes and metformin

 3. Individuals with certain underlying health conditions, such as kidney disease or liver disease, may be at an increased risk of experiencing adverse effects from metformin.

-See also Ct scan stop metformin
+See also Ld50 of metformin hcl

 In conclusion, while metformin can offer several benefits for managing high liver enzymes, it is essential to weigh these benefits against the potential risks and consult with a healthcare provider to determine the most appropriate treatment approach.